melbinproy2003/Baby-care/README.md

 - **Backend:** PHP
 - **Database:** MySQL
 - **Version Control:** Git

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements, please fork the repository and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.